 Are you constantly fighting the expiration date on your milk?
-Did you find a good deal at the store and hope to freeze that extra gallon for later?
-The great news is that you can freeze milk!
+Or did you find a good deal at the store and hope to freeze that extra gallon for later?
+The great news is that you can, indeed, freeze milk!

 How to Freeze Milk

-Freezing milk is very easy and needs to be done before the "best by" or expiration date.
+Next, it is to be noted that while freezing milk is very easy, it does need to be done before the "best by" or expiration date.

 Remove about 1 cup of milk from each gallon or leave about 1 1/2 inches of headspace in the container.
 Milk expands as it freezes, so in order to avoid a nasty mess in your freezer, this step is crucial!
 Also, don't freeze milk in a glass container as it is likely to crack or shatter.